 Anterior cervical discectomy and fusion (ACDF) is a surgical procedure where a damaged cervical disc is removed through an incision in the front of the neck.
 After disc removal, a bone graft or implant is placed to fuse the adjacent vertebrae, stabilizing the spine and alleviating symptoms such as pain and neurological impairment.

 Dr. Macyszyn offers a range of treatment options for herniated discs, from conservative measures to the latest minimally invasive surgical techniques.
+As a trusted back doctor and spine specialist in Los Angeles, he provides personalized care focused on relieving pain and improving mobility.

 Decompression surgery, including laminectomy, involves removing part of the vertebral bone called the lamina to relieve pressure on the spinal cord or nerves.
 This procedure is often used to treat spinal stenosis, herniated discs, or tumors.